On the Convergence and Straightness of Rectified Flow: Wasserstein Convergence

 \end{theorem} The term involving the PWS parameters could be referred to as an error term due to discretization.
 More importantly, the above Wasserstein error bound shows that $T = \Omega\left( \sqrt{\gamma_{2,T}(\cZ)/\epsilon}\right)$ is sufficient to achieve a discretization error of the order $O(\epsilon)$.
-Therefore, Theorem \ref{thm: W2 ode disc} indicates that if the flow is a near-straight flow (i.e., $\gamma_{2,T}(\cZ) \approx 0$), then accurate estimation of the data distribution can be achieved with a very few discretization steps.
-This phenomenon indeed aligns with the empirical findings in \cite{liu2023flow, lee2024improvingtrainingrectifiedflows, liu2023instaflow} related to the rectified flow.
-To further elaborate, Theorem \ref{thm: W2 ode disc} shows that if a flow enjoys better \textit{piece-wise straightness} in each partitioning interval, we need fewer discretization steps to achieve desirable accuracy compared to the case of a flow that deviates from straightness.
-This is also consistent with the empirical behavior of Perflow \citep{yan2024perflow}, a methodology that has achieved state-of-the-art performance by further straightening the rectified flow in each interval $[t_{i-1}, t_i]$ for all $i \in [T]$.
+Therefore, Theorem \ref{thm: W2 ode disc} indicates that if the flow is near-straight (i.e., $\gamma_{2,T}(\cZ) \approx 0$), then accurate estimation of the data distribution can be achieved with a very few discretization steps.
+This finding indeed aligns with the prior empirical findings \citep{liu2023flow, lee2024improvingtrainingrectifiedflows, liu2023instaflow} related to the rectified flow.
+It is also consistent with the empirical behavior of Perflow \citep{yan2024perflow}, a methodology that has achieved improved performance by further straightening the rectified flow in each interval $[t_{i-1}, t_i]$ for all $i \in [T]$.
 The proof of the theorem can be found in Appendix \ref{sec: proof W2 ode disc}.
-It is also worthwhile to point out that one can obtain a Wasserstein error bound using the AS parameter since this relates the error rate to the average notion of straightness that could be useful for practical purposes as it does not depend on the coarseness of the partition.
-To this end, we have the elementary inequality $\gamma_{2,T}(\cZ) \le T \gamma_{1}(\cZ)$ (see Appendix \ref{sec: proof of lemma straightness comparison}) which immediately leads to the following corollary. \begin{corollary} Under the same conditions of Theorem \ref{thm: W2 ode disc}, we have the following almost sure inequality:
+Finally, the elementary inequality $\gamma_{2,T}(\cZ) \le T \gamma_{1}(\cZ)$ (see Appendix \ref{sec: proof of lemma straightness comparison}) also yields the following corollary. \begin{corollary} Under the same conditions of Theorem \ref{thm: W2 ode disc}, we have the following almost sure inequality:

 \end{corollary}